helix-editor/helix/book/src/keymap.md

 ## Select / extend mode

-This mode echoes Normal mode, but changes any movements to extend selections rather than replace them.
+Select mode echoes Normal mode, but changes any movements to extend selections rather than replace them.
 Goto motions are also changed to extend, so that `vgl` for example extends the selection to the end of the line.